mailjet/api-documentation/guides/_send-api.md

 Priority | Manage message processing priority inside your account's (API key) scheduling queue. <br />Equivalent of using <code>X-Mailjet-Prio</code> header through SMTP<br /><a href="https://app.mailjet.com/docs/email-priority-management" target="_blank">More information</a>
 CustomCampaign | Groups multiple messages in one campaign<br />Equivalent of using <code>X-Mailjet-Campaign</code> header through SMTP.<br /><a href="https://app.mailjet.com/docs/emails_headers" target="_blank">More information</a>
 DeduplicateCampaign | Block/unblock messages to be sent multiple times inside one campaign to the same contact.<br>- <code>false</code>: unblocked (default behaviour)<br />- <code>true</code>: blocked<br />Equivalent of using <code>X-Mailjet-DeduplicateCampaign</code> header through SMTP.<br />Can only be used if <code>CustomCampaign</code> is specified.<br /><a href="#custom-headers" target="_blank">More information</a>
-TrackOpens | Force or disable open tracking on this message, can overriding account preferences.<br />Can only be used with a HTML part.<br /> Accept 3 values: <code> account_default </code> , <code> disabled </code>, <code> enabled </code>.
+TrackOpens | Force or disable open tracking on this message, can override account preferences.<br />Can only be used with a HTML part.<br /> Accepts 3 values: <code> account_default </code> , <code> disabled </code>, <code> enabled </code>.
 Equivalent to X-Mailjet-TrackOpen SMTP custom header (despite the different format)
-TrackClicks | Force or disable click tracking on this message, can overriding account preferences.<br />Can only be specified if the HTML part is provided.<br /> Accept 3 values: <code> account_default </code> , <code> disabled </code>, <code> enabled </code>.
+TrackClicks | Force or disable click tracking on this message, can override account preferences.<br />Can only be specified if the HTML part is provided.<br /> Accepts 3 values: <code> account_default </code> , <code> disabled </code>, <code> enabled </code>.
 Equivalent to X-Mailjet-TrackOpen SMTP custom header (despite the different format)
 CustomID | Attach a custom ID to the message<br />Equivalent to using the X-MJ-CustomID header through SMTP.<br />[More information](#sending-an-email-with-a-custom-id)
 EventPayload | Attach a payload to the message<br />Equivalent to using the X-MJ-EventPayload header through SMTP.<br />[More information](#sending-an-email-with-a-payload)
-MonitoringCategory | Category for Real-time Monitoring to which the message will be attached URLTags | Url parameters to append to all your urls.
+MonitoringCategory | Category for Real-time Monitoring to which the message will be attached URLTags | URL parameters to append to all your URLs.
 A maximum length of 256 characters is allowed per message.
 Headers | Add lines to the email's headers<br />List of headers as <code>"property":"value"</code> pairs<br />Notice: overriding values of header properties (ie: subject)<br />Sample: <code>{"X-My-Header":"my own value","X-My-Header-2":"my own value 2"}</code>
-Variables | Variables used for personalisation and/or template language in the message<br />Equivalent of using <code>X-MJ-Vars</code> header through SMTP.
+Variables | Variables used for personalization and/or template language in the message<br />Equivalent of using <code>X-MJ-Vars</code> header through SMTP.

-##Send API errors
+## Send API errors

 > Global Error (example: broken JSON format)